 Considering that more and more of website traffic is due to these malicious bots attempting to gain access to your site, website security is no longer an optional measure for any business website.
 How important is it to you, to keep your customers protected from attack?
 If it’s not priority number 1, then it should at least be a top contender.

 Not to mention, If Google detects your website sending malicious code, then Your Site can get BLACKLISTED from Google, and no longer show up in search results.
 Now THAT can really affect business and traffic to your website..

 We are currently offering a FREE security scan of your website/s which includes a malware/virus scan, checking for existing firewall and open vulnerabilities, testing for out-dated software that may be exploited, and a manual check over your site for general bugs, glitches, and malfunctions.

-Simply fill out the form above to get your site tested for infections and vulnerabilities.
+Fill out the form to get your site tested for infections and vulnerabilities.